Chapel Hill – Chauncy Hall School: Multiple Intelligences Approach

 Classes are influenced by Dr. Howard Gardner of Harvard University, who developed the Theory of Multiple Intelligences.
 Dr. Gardner proposes that there are nine "intelligences" that schools need to support: interpersonal, intrapersonal, existential, mathematical/logical, kinesthetic, linguistic, naturalist, musical, and spatial.
 Teachers incorporate these intelligences into their curriculum.

 On October 17, 2013, Howard Gardner visited the CH-CH campus.
 According to Dr. Gardner, "when something is important, try to teach it lots of different ways...
-Textbooks are fine, but not everybody learns best from text books. iPads, hands-on, works of art, debate, humor, graphics, and video, the more different ways you can teach something, the more likely it is to get in there, stay in there, and be useful."
+Textbooks are fine, but not everybody learns best from textbooks. iPads, hands-on, works of art, debate, humor, graphics, and video, the more different ways you can teach something, the more likely it is to get in there, stay in there, and be useful."

 Main campus facilities

-Harrington Hall: Named in honor of Louisa C. Harrington 2011.
+Harrington Hall: Named in honor of Louisa C. Harrington, 2011.
 Today it consists of the dining hall and Clements room downstairs and the freshmen and sophomore girls’ dormitory upstairs.

 Cottage: The home of the Skills and Academic Strategies Department (SAS).

 The CH-CH Commons: After serving the Waltham community for 150 years, the Covenant Congregational Church closed in 2010.
 In late 2011, the space was purchased by Chapel Hill-Chauncy Hall and connected with the rest of the campus.
 Each section was renovated and repurposed before reopening in 2012 as The CH-CH Commons.
 Performing arts, foreign language classes, and all school assemblies continue to be held here today.
 The CH-CH Commons is also home to the school's library and ‘MakerSpace.’
 The CH-CH MakerSpace is a place for students to experiment, create, and explore hands-on alternatives to traditional classroom learning, using new technology like 3D modeling and printing, as well as established methods like sewing and basic woodworking.
 Students in the co-curricular MakerSpace activity investigate varied, self-directed topics, like basic coding, robotics, and prototyping, while academic classes are supported and enhanced by MakerSpace activities that introduce ‘design thinking’—iterative, progressive exploration of course material that encourages experimentation, collaboration, and a focus on process instead of results.

 Wilkins Hall: Built in 1864, Wilkins remains the main academic building for upperclassmen history, English, history, science, and math classes.

 Worcester Hall: Originally built in 1963 as a girls' dormitory, Worcester Hall is now the boys' dormitory and includes a wrestling facility.

 South Hall: A gift from Arthur Astor Carey of the Astor family in 1903, South Hall is now the upperclassmen girls' dormitory.